Johns talks More about John Books and how to order

 At 16,000 feet in Zanskar

-John made his name in the 1980s as a travel writer and photographer, and more recently has become known for his richly illustrated talks and adventure travel documentaries for BBC Radio 4.
+John made his name in the 1980s as a travel writer and photographer, and more recently has become known for his thought-provoking, richly illustrated talks and his adventure travel documentaries for BBC Radio 4.
 He has spoken to over 1,000 audiences in six countries, and holds the Royal Geographical Society (with the Institute of British Geographers)’ Ness Award for popularising geography and the wider understanding of the world.

 Click here to watch his YouTube video.

 Scroll down to find out about the talks that bring together some of his most spectacular slides and sound recordings.

 Click here to listen to John’s 2011 From Our Own Correspondent piece about Afghanistan for BBC Radio 4.